 Years lived in: 1.5 years (own)

-Eric and Kellie's wonderfully bright and modern loft is punctuated by a serendipitous story (pun intended!).
-Shortly after moving into their loft, housed in a converted pencil factory, Eric launched his business making handcrafted carry goods.
-There's something special about a maker living and working in a space that once produced pencils, one of the essential tools of the creative process.
+Eric and Kellie's wonderfully bright and modern loft is punctuated by a serendipitous story (bad pun intended!).
+You see, shortly after moving into their loft, which is a converted pencil factory, Eric launched his own business making handcrafted leather goods.
+There's something pretty special about a craftsman living and working in a space that once produced pencils.

 I'm pretty sure I said something incredibly eloquent like, "whoaaah, windows!" on first entering the living area and taking in Eric and Kellie's gloriously expansive treetop view, but alas, those windows are the stuff dreams are made of.
 I truly felt like I was standing in an urban treehouse; a classic factory loft softened by an abundance of natural light and greenery.
 And while they celebrate the modern, industrial aspects of a loft space, they've added in lots of handcrafted work and warm, vibrant tones to create well-defined living areas that feel very personal.